Rangi42/polishedcrystal/README.md

 These changes have been made since the previous 1.1.2 release.
 If you build the project as-is, it will include all of them.

+* Add: Meganium can learn Calm Mind.
-* Slightly debuff the Kimono Girls.
+* Fix: Slightly debuff the Kimono Girls.